Slipmaks/test/README.md

 ### About Todo list

-All data saved in browser local storage
-You can add and filter your todos
+All data saved in browser local storage.You can easily add and filter your todos

 Technologies